pulumi/docs/pulumi-hugo/themes/default/content/blog/six-things-about-pulumi-service/index.md

 ![Filtering stacks by tag name](https://user-images.githubusercontent.com/274700/150613454-1554b763-2e8b-42e9-80ce-e629048bb1b9.png)

-## Thing 2: Link Updates to your CI/CD pipeline
+## Feature 2: Link Updates to your CI/CD pipeline

 Another helpful thing the Pulumi Service can do is link the Pulumi stack update to the CI/CD job or run that was used to perform it, as well as to the specific source commit: